Cannabis political parties of Minnesota: Criticisms

-During the 2020 election campaign, Democrats in Minnesota said that the cannabis party candidates hurt Democratic Party nominees, but an analysis of votes cast in the 2020 elections found that the marijuana parties might have helped Democratic candidates in swing districts, by drawing at least as many or more votes from Republican candidates.
+During the 2020 election campaign, Democrats in Minnesota said that the cannabis party candidates hurt Democratic Party nominees, but an analysis of votes cast in the 2020 elections found that the marijuana parties might have helped Democratic candidates in swing districts, by drawing at least as many or more votes from Republican-leaning voters.

+After Legal Marijuana Now! chair Davis was the party's Minnesota State Auditor nominee in 2022, Incumbent Democratic Auditor Julie Blaha remarked disapprovingly of Davis' campaign material because in addition to promoting cannabis law reform his fliers and website criticized Blaha's involvement in a car crash, and accused the D–F–L of covering up alcohol use by Blaha contributing to the vehicle rollover.
+Blaha would have gotten another $28,000 from Minnesota's elections fund in 2022, on top of $56,000 in public money already used by her campaign, had Davis not claimed his share of the Minnesota elections subsidy.

-In 2023, DFL Party chair Ken Martin accused Minnesota third party organizations, including Legal Marijuana Now Party, of being unable to adequately vet their candidates.
+In 2023, DFL Party chair Ken Martin accused Minnesota third party organizations, including Legal Marijuana Now!
+Party, of being unable to adequately vet their candidates.
 Martin supported a proposal to make it more difficult for parties other than the Democratic or Republican Party to gain ballot access, by raising the requirement in Minnesota from five percent to ten percent.
 The Green Party, the Legal Marijuana Now Party, and the Libertarian Party, together with former governor Ventura, opposed the proposal.
 In 2023, the Minnesota Legislature and Democratic Governor Tim Walz raised the state ballot access requirement to eight percent, making it more difficult for third parties to gain ballot access, effective in 2024.